Tools

 Tool code in library

-Connecting tools to prompts in code
+Using tools in code

 You can also attach a tool to a prompt defined in code.
 For example: